Q: Will my dog be in the pool by themselves?

 Q: Do I need to bring towels?

-A: No towels are provided.
-It is a good idea though to bring a dog coat in chillier weather.
+A: Yes, please bring a towel.
+It is also a good idea to bring a dog coat in chillier weather.

 Q: Do I need a veterinary referral?